dzhang32/ggtranscript/README.md

 ## Overview

-`ggtranscript` is a `ggplot2` extension that makes it easy visualize transcript structure and annotation.
+`ggtranscript` is a `ggplot2` extension that makes it to easy to visualize transcript structure and annotation.

 ## Installation